marco76/java-project-checklist/README.md

 - How the container is launched?
 - Which tools are used (ex.
 SOAPUI for WS)

+Test - Database
+- How the database data is tested?
+Mock, Memory DB, DB instance?

 Bugs
-- JIRA
-- Other
+o JIRA - Other

 Performance Tuning
-- VisualVM
-- JProfiler
-- Yourkit
+o VisualVM - JProfiler - Yourkit

 Documentation
-- UML
-- JavaDoc
-- Where to find it?
+- Where to find the documentation?
+- Format (UML, etc.) ?
+- JavaDoc is generated?
+We have to document class/method created?

 Database - Brand
-- Oracle
-- SQLServer
-- MySql
-- Other
+o Oracle - SQLServer - MySql - Other

 Database - Installation
-- Remote access
+- Remote access, login instruction
-- Local install
+- Local install.
+Is it possible to have a local instance?

 Database - Client
 - Which tool is used?
 Free choice?

 Project Management
-- Scrum
-- RUP
-- Other
+o Scrum - RUP - Other

 Scrum
 - Time and place for the meetings